osg-htc/docs/docs/compute-element/install-htcondor-ce.md

 ### Configuring the batch system

+!!! important
+    HTCondor-CE must be installed on a host that is configured to submit jobs to your batch system.
+    The details of this configuration is likely site-specific and therefore beyond the scope of this document.

-Enable your batch system by editing the `enabled` field in the `/etc/osg/config.d/20-<YOUR BATCH SYSTEM>.ini`
+Enable your batch system in the HTCondor-CE configuration by editing the `enabled` field in the `/etc/osg/config.d/20-<YOUR BATCH SYSTEM>.ini`:

 ``` file
 enabled = %RED%True%ENDCOLOR%